adshz/libft/README.md

 ## Metholodgy

-### ChatGPT
-I decide to code every day for 2 hours.
-My requirement is not only to write them out, but also will record videos (<3m) for practicing reasoning.

-Since ChatGPT revolutionalize the way we learn, I will use it to help me get better at explaning.
-First, I will ask ChatGPT to provide a few examples about how to use a certain functions.
-For example, I don't know about `memset`, I will ask ChatGPT provides some examples and usecases.
-Then, I can type them out to get the feeling of it.
-Later, I will think about how to design the `ft_memset` on my own.
-The key thing is not to ask ChatGPT to write code but ask it to assist me and explain the code to me.

 ### Usecase collection
 On the other hand, I have been roughly following some courses on coursera.
 The hard problem still has values.
 For example, I was aksed to write a C program to convert inputs of values from one measurement to another measure. i.e. 10 meters to 32.8084 feet.
 I was stuck in writing them; but I quickly googled some questions such as "how to extract numbers from a string in C" and "how to extract alphabets from a string in C".